 Adding a GitHub Webhook

-A webhook notifies buddybuild of code changes you make to your repo.
-Whenever a new change is pushed, buddybuild will automatically kick off a new build — ensuring you have up-to-date build status and your testers have the very latest builds.
+A webhook notifies buddybuild of code changes that you make to your repo.
+Whenever a new change is pushed, buddybuild automatically kicks off a new build — ensuring that you have up-to-date build status and your testers have the very latest builds.

 Let’s get started!